ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 ## Skim (read this on macOS) {#skim}

-*You can also try your luck with [Zathura on macOS](#zathura-macos), but it is unreliable and you should know what you're doing.*
+*Power users: you can also try your luck with [Zathura on macOS](#zathura-macos), but it is unreliable and you should know what you're doing if you attempt this.*

 Here is how to set up Skim to work with Vim/Neovim running VimTeX.
 Some of the steps are the same as for Zathura on Linux, so excuse the repetition: